 The Parents Assistance (PA) program helps parents create and sustain healthy, safe, and nurturing relationships with their children, and serves families who are struggling with difficult family dynamics.
-Many families are referred by the child welfare system or the court system, but families may also attend on a voluntary basis.

 Child Welfare Referrals

 PA services for families referred by the child welfare system include assessment, psycho-educational parenting groups (parenting classes), parent-child observations, parenting-related individual/family counseling sessions, intensive case management/advocacy, and Child-Parent Relationship Therapy.
 Services are offered various times throughout the week.